-The city of Walnut Creek is proud to introduce Walnut Creek Saves, a new community program designed to save residents energy and water and to lower monthly bills.
-Walnut Creek Saves is offered as a part of the City’s efforts to address climate change and reach their sustainability goals.
-The program has been successfully tested and ran in over thirty communities across the country including in neighboring cities like Benicia and Livermore.
+The City of Walnut Creek is proud to introduce Walnut Creek Saves, a new community program designed to save residents energy and water and to lower monthly bills.
+Walnut Creek Saves is administered by WattzOn and offered as a part of the City’s efforts to address climate change and reach their sustainability goals.
+The program has been successfully run in over thirty communities across the country including in neighboring cities like Benicia and Livermore.

 Walnut Creek Saves is a free program available to all residents, homeowners or renters, which offers the following benefits: free home consultations where residents learn how to save energy, water and money and free access to an online energy saving account called “The Energy Center” to encourage continued savings after the consultations (the “Energy Center” is a great tool to use even if the resident decides to opt out of the home consultation).
 Furthermore, this program helps build a stronger local economy by creating discretionary income which is spent locally and by offering training and paid internships in energy efficiency to local high school students.

 The home consultations are geared towards showing the exact changes the resident can make to have a more energy efficient home while receiving free efficiency products to jump-start the savings right away (like LED bulbs and low-flow devices).
 The program is not a sale call but rather a home visit and an integrated platform tool to help our residents with energy savings through habit changes and small upgrades.
 You can sign up today by visiting www.WalnutCreekSaves.org or by calling 1-800-314-5997.

 Interested in getting Electric Vehicle Chargers at your site?